hassan1030/Correlation-and-Regression-in-R/README.md

-# Correlation and Correlation in R
+# Correlation and Regression in R